 - Please allow up to (insert number) business days for the provider to review the results and to determine the necessary next steps based on the results.
 If you haven't heard from us after (insert number) business days, then please call the clinic.

-Patients can report any suspected errors in a MSHR account to eHealth Saskatchewan by filling out the online form
+Providers can report any suspected errors in clinical documents to eHealth Saskatchewan by contacting the eHealth Service Desk at:

-For errors in Saskatchewan Cancer Agency notes, patients can either use the above form or contact:
+- For errors in Saskatchewan Cancer Agency reports, contact:

 - Allan Blair Cancer Centre: 306-766-2213

 Residents are in control of who views their health information in MSHR.
 All personal information is stored securely and can only be accessed by individual users through a highly secure personalized login.

 - Patients can share their health information with another MSHR user through a feature called "Share My Record."
 Once they log into MySaskHealthRecord, under the "Account" drop down in the top right corner there is a feature called "Share My Record."